sindice/sparqled/demo/bio2rdf/README.md

 ## Requirements

 You must have a Tomcat instance up and running.
 You must have downloaded or created the binaries.
 If not, follow those [steps](https://github.com/sindice/sparqled/wiki/Getting-Binaries).
+In this demo, we will use the `sparqled.war` binary.

+## Create the Graph Schema

+The graph schema of **iRefIndex** is already loaded into the SPARQL endpoint of **iRefIndex**, under the named graph `http://sindice.com/analytics`.

 ## Deploy SPARQLed